By Gayle Vehar on | No Comments

 To Create a Collection of your Favorites: Filter your favorites using the Filter Bar on the right just below your photo.
 Ctrl/Cmd+a to select all the photos.
 Click the “+” on the Collections Panel.
 Name your selection and select where it goes.

-Pretty Presets Collections, Brushes, and Filters save me SO MUCH time in Lightroom.
-I have been a heavy Lightroom user since Lightoom 2 and I could probably go through all the panels and create a look similar to many of the presets in my presets panel.
+Pretty Presets Collections, and Brushes save me SO MUCH time in Lightroom!
+I have been a heavy Lightroom user ever since Lightoom 2 and I could probably go through all the panels and create a look similar to many of the presets in my presets panel.

 But WHY would I want to do that instead of a single click to activate a preset or to choose a brush from the brushes panel?
 I don’t.
 I use presets and brushes everyday and they save me an incredible amount of time!